vadimdemedes/ink-text-input/readme.md

 ## Uncontrolled usage

 This component also exposes an [uncontrolled](https://reactjs.org/docs/uncontrolled-components.html) version, which handles `value` changes for you.
 To receive the final input value, use `onSubmit` prop.
+Initial value can be specified via `initialValue` prop, which is supported only in `UncontrolledTextInput` component.

 ```jsx
 import React from 'react';